 So what about after that?

-For those of us who grew up in a country where there is little to no priority on learning a second language, it's difficult to know which study methods and programs work best to memorize vocabulary words, comprehend unfamiliar sentence structures, and perfect one's pronunciation.
-And because everyone learns differently, it might take a bit of trial and error to figure out which approach is best for you.
+For those of us who grew up in a country where there is little to no priority on learning a second language, it can be difficult to decide which study methods and programs are best to memorize vocabulary words, comprehend unfamiliar sentence structures and perfect one's pronunciation.
+And because everyone learns differently, it usually requires a bit of trial and error to figure out which approach is best for you.

 Although I am still very much a beginner, I have attempted a number of techniques and attended a variety of classes to find what works for me.
-Below are my personal experiences, including the pros and cons of each.
+Below are a few of the ways I've personally attempted to learn Korean, including the pros and cons of each.

 But, let's be honest.
 Sometimes learning from a book can just get... well, boring.
 So, when you need to break up the monotony, there's the internet.